7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - Load-balancing rules (can be used in combination with NAT rules) - requires a frontend, backend, and health probe; define a rule:
 	- IPv4 or 6
 	- Frontend IP address
-	- Backend pool or Backend port
+	- Backehttps://www.youtube.com/watch?v=5MbdRjkUUAUnd pool or Backend port
 	- Health probe
 	- Session persistence: None (default), Client IP, Client IP and Protocol